 - Reporting the harassment;

 - Protecting one’s digital safety, for instance by setting up safe passwords, using secure messaging apps, and using encryption.

 Also see this online course on online harassment.
 Its goal is to help journalists identify the abuse they are receiving online and who may be behind it as well as offer some key strategies that may help journalists to be better prepared.

-The number of internet shutdowns around the world is dramatically on the rise.
-Access Now’s STOP (Shutdown Tracker Optimisation Project) identified 213 instances of shutdowns in 2019, with India, Venezuela, Yemen, Iraq, Algeria and Ethiopia being the countries with the most shutdowns.
-In comparison: 196 internet shutdowns were documented in 2018.
-An internet shutdown can be defined as ‘an intentional disruption of internet or electronic communications, rendering them inaccessible or effectively unusable, for a specific population or within a location, often to exert control over the flow of information’.
+Government-mandated internet shutdowns pose a serious problem.
+In 2021 Access Now and the #KeepItOn coalition documented 182 internet shutdowns across 34 countries.
+This shows a dramatic resurgence of this oppressive form of control compared to 159 shutdowns recorded in 29 countries in 2020.
+An internet shutdown can be defined as 'an intentional disruption of internet or electronic communications, rendering them inaccessible or effectively unusable, for a specific population or within a location, often to exert control over the flow of information'.
 They can be either imposed by the government or by non-state actors, and can include full network shutdowns as well as the partial blocking of access to the Internet (such as those trying to connect via mobile), the blocking of social media platforms, and the intentional slowing of an internet service (throttling).
-Two trends were evident in 2019.
-First, shutdowns are lasting a longer period of time.
-Second, internet shutdowns are imposed in a targeted fashion, meaning that they aim at silencing a specific target group, such as journalists, human rights defenders, or members of a marginalised minority group.
-However, governments can justify shutdowns in a variety of manners, as showed below.
+Internet shutdowns are often imposed in a targeted fashion, meaning that they aim at silencing a specific target group, such as journalists, human rights defenders, or members of a marginalised minority group.
+Rationales for this can range from silencing protests to hiding human rights violations.
+However, governments can justify shutdowns in a variety of manners.

 Internet shutdowns can be contravened in a number of ways, unless the Internet is cut off completely.
 However, if it concerns a partial internet shutdown, the three main tips are: